 As a member of the working committee for the preparation of the internationalization policy of higher education in Malaysia, I and Assoc.
-Prof. Lee Chew Tin has been discussing with Prof. Jane Knight, an adjunct Professor at the Ontario Institute for Studies in Education, University of Toronto, Canada.
-Discussion was held at UCSI University in Kuala Lumpur.
+Prof. Lee Chew Tin has been discussing with Prof. Jane Knight, an adjunct professor at the Ontario Institute for Studies in Education, University of Toronto, Canada.
+The discussion was held at UCSI University in Kuala Lumpur.

-Many of her suggestions made me a better understanding about the meaning of the internationalization policy of higher education.
+- Many of her suggestions made me a better understanding of the meaning of the internationalization policy of higher education.

-What are the driving force of a policy of higher education?
-Is it international student, research or ranking?
+- What is the driving force of a policy of higher education?
+Is it an international student, research or ranking?

-What are rationales of a policy: economic, academic, social/cultural or political?
+- What are rationales of policy: economic, academic, social/cultural or political?

 - How to formulate a conceptual framework of an internationalization policy?